-Request Permitted when PHY has control of the interface and Ctl[0:1] at C_A is Permitted when link controls the interface Additional requirements Fair, Priority Idle, Status No No fair or priority request shall be issued until any outstanding bus request completes.
+Request Permitted when PHY has control of the interface and Ctl[0:1] at C A is Permitted when link controls the interface Additional requirements Fair, Priority Idle, Status No No fair or priority request shall be issued until any outstanding bus request completes.
 Immediate Receive, Idle No Sent after destination_ID decode during packet reception when the link is ready to transmit an acknowledge packet.
-The start bit of an immediate request shall be transmitted no later than the fourth cycle subse- quent to that in which Ctl[0:1]went Idle follow- ing packet reception.
+The start bit of an immediate request shall be transmitted no later than the fourth cycle subsequent to that in which Ctl[0:1]went Idle following packet reception.
 Isochronous Any Yes Sent during an isochronous period when the link is ready to transmit an isochronous packet.
-The start bit of an isochronous request shall be transmitted no later than a) the eighth cycle sub- sequent to that in which Ctl[0:1] went from Transmit to Idle or b) the fourth cycle subse- quent to that in which Ctl[0:1] went from Receive to Idle.
+The start bit of an isochronous request shall be transmitted no later than a) the eighth cycle sub sequent to that in which Ctl[0:1] went from Transmit to Idle or b) the fourth cycle subsequent to that in which Ctl[0:1] went from Receive to Idle.
 The link shall not issue an isochronous request if it intends to concatenate a packet after the current transmission.
 Register read Any Yes Shall not be issued while there are pending reg- Register write Any Yes ister read requests.
-Decelerate Any Yes Decelerate is issued by cycle slaves if enab_accel is TRUE and shall be issued once every isochronous period, as soon as pos- sible after the local clock indicates the start of a new isochronous period.
-Accelerate Any Yes Accelerate may only be issued by cycle slaves once every isochronous period, after a incom- ing cycle start packet has been recognized and after all of the link's isochronous requests (if any).
+AccCtrl Any Any Yes Decelerate is Accelerate bit is zero.
+Issued by cycle slaves if enab_accel is TRUE and shall be issued once every isochronous period, as soon as possible after the local clock indicates the start of a new isochronous period.
+Accelerate bit is one.
+May only be issued by cycle slaves once every isochronous period, after a cycle start packet has been recognized and after all of the link's isochronous requests (if any).